LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/adults-might-be-like.md

 and it is a little funny,

-I fucking love someone that I lost,
+I fucking love somebody that I lost,

 but it feels good to tell myself